fenago/ernesto-spark-databricks/Lab_10.md

 ![](./Screenshots/Chapter_5/Selection_031.png)

-**Step 5:** To run this program from the terminal, simply run the following command.
+**Step 5:** To run this program, run the following scala file code in the databricks notebook.
 The program will the then be compiled and executed.

-`rm -rf ~/work/ernesto-spark/src/main/scala/training/.ipynb_checkpoints/ && sbt "runMain training.tags"`
+`tags.scala`

 You may optionally convert the values from compactBuffer to a list by simply mapping the output and converting them to a List as shown below.